wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/wazuh_server_rpm.rst

 Next steps
 ----------

-Once you've installed the Wazuh manager, you need to :ref:`install Filebeat <filebeat_rpm>`.
+Once you have installed the manager, you need to :ref:`install Filebeat <filebeat_rpm>`.